IavTavares/Time-Series-Python/README.md

 Time Series in Python

 I'll be following two books:
-+ Forecasting: Principles and Practice (3rd ed)
-  Rob J Hyndman and George Athanasopoulos
++ Forecasting: Principles and Practice (3rd ed) by Rob J Hyndman and George Athanasopoulos

-+ Pratical Time Series Analysis
++ Pratical Time Series Analysis by Aileen Nielsen
-  Aileen Nielsen